Assisting members with international accreditation

 'A status' institutions are eligible for full membership of GANHRI, including the right to vote and to hold governance positions.
 They can also participate independently in sessions of the UN Human Rights Council and take the floor under any agenda item, submit documentation and take separate seating.

-'B status' institutions may participate in GANHRI meetings but are unable to vote or hold governance.
+'B status' institutions may participate in GANHRI meetings but are unable to vote or hold governance positions.
 They do not have independent participation rights at the UN Human Rights Council.

 - Woman walking past flags at UN in Geneva - APF/James Iliffe